 It isn’t a direct translation of how much power the battery pack holds since some juice is lost while converting to direct current.
 It’s a bit like how your 1 TB drive only has 931 GB of actual storage space.
 But you can safely compare two power banks with their advertised mAh numbers.

-Everyday Use with Integrated Cable: EasyAcc 6,000 mAh
+Everyday Use with Integrated Cable: Jackery Bolt 6000 mAh

 The power bank you use on a regular basis needs one feature above all else: an integrated USB cable.
-There are different ways to do this, but we like EasyAcc’s approach the best (because EasyAcc discontinued their amazing pack).
+There are different ways to do this, but we like Jackery Bolt’s approach the best (because EasyAcc discontinued their amazing pack).

-EasyAcc uses a single type of cable that’s built into the case.
+Jackery Bolt uses a single type of cable that’s built into the case.
 This cable flips out, and you can connect it to the phone.
 Simple enough, right?
-You can buy an EasyAcc power bank with Micro-USB cable or an EasyAcc with Lightning cable.
+You can buy a Jackery Bolt power bank with Micro-USB cable and/or a Lightning cable.

 The device also has a regular USB port, in case you want to use a longer or different cable like the USB Type-C.